Welcome to today's edition of the Rush 24-7 podcast.

 Hey, how hard can it be to find the Rose Law Firm billing records?

-Didn't find the Rose Law Firm billing records for two years until they miraculously popped up in something called the map room at the White House.
+Didn't find the Rose law firm billing records for two years until they miraculously popped up in something called the map room at the White House.

-Uh her polling numbers continue to uh to look bad.
+Her polling numbers continue to look bad.

-Also falling apart on the Democrats is this hoped for domestic spying scandal.
+Also falling apart on the Democrats is this hoped-for domestic spying scandal.

-They uh they they gave it their best shot, folks.
+They gave it their best shot, folks.

-You have to you have to admire them.
+You have to admire them.

 They gave it their best shot, but it's backfired exactly as I warned you people that it would.